 He wrote ‘Serve Yourself’ – the date of composition is uncertain, but may have been as early as October 1979 – in which he unleashed his caustic tongue upon Dylan, although without mentioning him by name.
 In 1979 and 1980 Lennon made a total of 12 home recordings of the song, which together would last more than 40 minutes, although none contained as much vitriol as the John Lennon Anthology version.

 Most of the versions had mock preaching monologues in which he tackled subjects as diverse as creationism, masturbation, aliens and childbirth.
 The mother figure recurred in several; although Lennon had lost his own in 1958, but he often referred to Yoko Ono as Mother or Mother Superior.

 Some were recorded on a piano, others with acoustic guitar, and not all were laden with expletives.
-Given the fact that none of the recordings could have been released commercially, it is fascinating to hear how Lennon's wit was as strong in private as in public.
+Given the fact that none of the recordings could have been released commercially at the time, it is fascinating to hear how Lennon’s wit was as strong in private as in public.